 In the late 1840s (sources disagree on whether it was before or after the Gold Rush began), Victor (now in his late teens) moved to San Francisco and established a successful shipping and commission business.
 Prudent, who was thirteen years older than Victor, later joined him, and the brothers then got into the ice business.

 By 1850*, Victor was living in Los Angeles.
 He got back into the ice business with Damien Marchesseault, harvesting ice in the San Bernardino mountains and shipping it via mule train to Los Angeles.
 From the port of San Pedro, some of their ice was shipped to saloons in the faraway, but no less thirsty, city of San Francisco.
 Their ice house is long gone, but the area is still called Ice House Canyon.
-Victor also did some mining in the San Gabriel Valley.
+Victor also did some mining in the San Gabriel Valley and co-founded the Santa Anita Mining Company with Marchesseault in 1858.
 From 1855 to 1861, Victor managed Prudent's many business interests, at one point remodeling the aging Beaudry Block into Southern California's finest commercial building.
 He became a U.S. citizen in 1858 (beating older brother Prudent to citizenship by five years).